linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

   <img src="/images/camlboy-architecture-clocked.png" alt="camlboy architecture clocked" title="camlboy-architecture-clocked">
 </div>

 In real hardware, the CPU/timer/GPU share the same hardware clock, so they naturally run in a synchronized state.
 On the other hand, the emulator is just a sequential execution loop, so we need to devise a way to reproduce the synchronization between these components.
-To do so, the main loop contains the following steps:
+To do so, I implemented the main loop to contain the following steps:

 1. Let the CPU execute one instruction and keep track of the number of cycles consumed as a result.
 1. Advance the timer by the number of cycles consumed by the CPU.